Student Raps In 4 Steps Blog

 Audio

-Want to record the track as an Mp3?
-On a Mac, students can use the free app GarageBand to record and mix their raps.
-They can simply drag the Flocab beat Mp3 into a new project and start rapping over it.
+Want to record the track as an MP3?
+On a Mac, students can use the free app GarageBand to record and mix their rap songs.
+They can simply drag the Flocab beat MP3 into a new project and start rapping over it.
 For PC users, Audacity is a great free recorder and sound editor.

-Students can stop after making the Mp3, or can take the project further.
-You can make a playlist of class projects in iTunes or Spotify and listen back.
-Students can also use the Mp3 as the audio track for their own rap music videos.
+Students can stop after making the MP3 or can take the project further.
+You can make a playlist of class projects on iTunes or Spotify and listen back.
+Students can also use the MP3 as the audio track for their own rap music videos.

 Video

 There are many ways to record students’ performances.
-Students can use computers, smart phones, and tablets to record.
+Students can use computers, smartphones, and tablets to record.
 The quickest, easiest way to make a video is to play the beat in the classroom and record students rapping over it.
-For a more in-depth project, students can record audio separately, then sync up audio and video together using free editing software.
+For a more in-depth project, students can record audio separately, and then sync up audio and video together using free editing software.

 4. Upload